 - Infants of mothers with diabetes: hypomagnesaemia due to maternal magnesuria impairs PTH release and action.

 - Delay in PTH surge postnatally: this can occur in otherwise healthy neonates.

 - Maternal hyperparathyroidism: this results in hypercalcaemia which can cause prolonged PTH suppression in the neonate.

 - Defects in parathyroid gland development:

 - DiGeorge's syndrome: there is abnormal development of the parathyroid glands from the third and fourth pharyngeal pouches.
-The thymus gland, aortic arch and parts of the lips and ears also develop from these pouches.There is hypoparathyroidism, T-cell immune deficiency, abnormal facies such as cleft palate, and cardiac anomalies.
+The thymus gland, aortic arch and parts of the lips and ears also develop from these pouches.There is hypoparathyroidism, T-cell immune deficiency, and abnormal facies such as cleft palate, and there are cardiac anomalies.

 - Defects in the PTH gene.

 - Presents as hypocalcaemia, inappropriately normal levels of PTH and raised phosphate levels.

 - This is not true hypoparathyroidism but its presentation mimics it.

 - Can present from birth to adulthood.